cdrx/rancher-gitlab-deploy/README.md

 # Rancher GitLab Deployment Tool

-**rancher-gitlab-deployment** is a tool for deploying containers built with GitLab CI onto your Rancher infrastructure.
+**rancher-gitlab-deploy** is a tool for deploying containers built with GitLab CI onto your Rancher infrastructure.

 It fits neatly into the `gitlab-ci.yml` workflow and requires minimal configuration.
 It will upgrade existing services as part of your CI workflow.

 Both GitLab's built in Docker registry and external Docker registries are supported.